 To help provide visitors with the most comprehensive information service possible, the NFED provides contact details and or descriptions of services or links to various individuals or companies offering their services.
 By providing contact details and or descriptions of services offered, the NFED/CK Art are not endorsing any individual, companies or the services offered.
 It is the responsibility of all advertisers to ensure that their services are accurately and honestly described and comply with all current legislation or legal requirements.
 Before using any services, it is your responsibility to check claims, statements or qualifications with the relevant authorities or governing bodies.

-Several interactive sections allow the user to upload or show photographs or images.
-In all cases it is the posters responsibility to ensure that they hold copyright or have permission to use the photo.
+Photographs.
+In all cases it is the poster's responsibility to ensure that they hold copyright or have permission to use the photo.
 In most cases the photographer owns the copyright under UK copyright laws.
 Using any photograph without permission or the photographers consent is breaking the law.
 In the event of a dispute, the image will be removed until proof can be provided, any copyright disputes are between the copyright owner and the poster.
 If posting a photograph of a passport or any other documents, please ensure that any personal details are hidden.
 NFED/CK Art is not responsible for the actions of its users.

 We will not share or republish social networking posts or appeals unless the information comes directly from the originator or trusted source.
 The provenance is important to ensure that we do not spread false information and help to quash the many false and out dated posts that constantly appear on social networking sites and groups.